3DUI/testing-interface/documentation/tasks.md

 4. __3D Views__: This section contains the 3D rendered scenes.
 This view depends on the type of task being completed, and the rotation controller being used.
 5. __Reference Orientation__: See the section on Orientation Tasks below.
 6. __Model to Rotate__: See the section on Orientation Tasks below.
-7. __Reset Model orientation__:Reset the orientation of your model to its starting orientation.
+7. __Reset Model Orientation__: Reset the orientation of your model to its starting orientation.
 8. __Submit Task__:  Once you have completed the task, submit the task and start the next one.

 ## Orientation Matching